damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 > You can see the breakdown for that in: [07 Impact Breakdown.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/07%20Impact%20Breakdown.md)

 - [x]  Review the CSS from each theme to identify the patterns used to implement the feature.
 > **Outcome:** We've identified the most common ways Alternative Checkboxes are implemented and have created a CSS Reset file as a temporary way to reset everything back to the default checkbox styling.
-This also spawned a new goal to try and get all Style Settings enabled themes to support a toggle function which allows the user to disable the theme's Alternative Checkboxes feature.
+This however spawned a new goal to try and get all Style Settings enabled themes to support a toggle function which allows the user to disable the theme's Alternative Checkboxes feature.
+So, the current priority is to have all themes mentioned in [09 Style Settings Toggle Review.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/09%20Style%20Settings%20Toggle%20Review.md) and [10 @container Style Queries Toggle Review.md](https://github.com/damiankorcz/Alternative-Checkboxes-Reference-Set/blob/main/10%20%40container%20Style%20Queries%20Toggle%20Review.md) implement the appropriate ways to toggle their theme's Alternative Checkboxes, allowing us to use the Reference Set CSS snippet with ease and making it simpler to customise this feature for users.
 ## Creating a Reference Set
 - [x] Decide on the initial set of Checkboxes.
 	- [x] Possibly use a Tier system which rates the checkboxes based on their current popularity / percentage of use across themes.